-It integrates modern machinery manufacturing technology, automatic control technology, and computer information technology, and uses numerical control devices or computers to partially or completely replace the manual control of various actions of general-purpose machine tools when processing parts.
-Such as starting, processing sequence, changing cutting amount, spindle speed change, tool selection, cutting fluid start and stop, etc.
+Integrating modern machinery manufacturing technology, automatic control technology, and computer information technology, it utilizes numerical control devices or computers to partially or wholly supplant the manual control of various actions in general-purpose machine tools during parts processing.
+This includes starting, managing the processing sequence, adjusting cutting amounts, altering spindle speeds, selecting tools, and controlling the start and stop of cutting fluid.

 1. What is CNC machining?

-In the beginning, we called this type of manufacturing Numerical Control.
-It is a technology that realizes automatic control of a certain working process by digital control.
-The parameters it controls are usually mechanical quantities such as position, angle, speed, and switching quantities related to the flow of mechanical energy.
+Initially, this manufacturing type was termed Numerical Control.
+It’s a technology that achieves automatic control of specific work processes through digital management.
+Typically, it controls mechanical parameters like position, angle, speed, and switching quantities associated with the flow of mechanical energy.

-In the early days of NC technology, due to technical limitations, its NC system had to use digital logic circuits to “overlap” the control system of NC machine tools.
-This NC system is called a hardware-connected NC system, or NC.
-The numerical control system can be subdivided into three stages: tube, transistor, and small scale integrated circuit.
+In the nascent stages of NC technology, technical limitations necessitated the use of digital logic circuits to ‘overlay’ the control system of NC machine tools.
+This system is referred to as a hardware-connected NC system, or simply NC.
+The numerical control system can be categorized into three phases: tube, transistor, and small-scale integrated circuit.

-With the development of the times, after the 1970s, the development and popularization of computer technology and microprocessors laid the foundation for the emergence and development of modern computer numerical control technology.
-Due to the powerful functions and strong control ability of small computer technology and microprocessors, people consider replacing the hardware logic circuits of the NC era with computer software program control.
-The numerical control technology based on this idea and technology is called computer numerical control technology ( CNC ).
+As time progressed, particularly post-1970s, the evolution and widespread adoption of computer technology and microprocessors paved the way for the rise and development of modern computer numerical control technology.
+Given the potent functionality and robust control capabilities of small computer technology and microprocessors, there was a shift towards replacing the hardware logic circuits from the NC era with computer software program control.
+The numerical control technology stemming from this concept and technology is termed Computer Numerical Control Technology (CNC).

-In the early days of the CNC numerical control system, the use of computer software program control partially replaced the hardware logic circuit of the NC era.
-With the continuous development of microprocessor functions, a dedicated CNC numerical control system has begun to appear.
-This numerical control system is a dedicated numerical control system based on a powerful microprocessor, also known as a central processing unit (CPU).
-The system is essentially a dedicated small computer.
-At present, the numerical control system of this structure is widely used.
-In recent years, the CNC system has been developing towards the PC-based direction.
-This CNC system has the characteristics of openness, low cost, high reliability, and abundant software and hardware resources, which is the development trend of the future CNC system.
+In the initial phases of the CNC numerical control system, computer software program control partially supplanted the hardware logic circuit of the NC era.
+With the ongoing enhancement of microprocessor capabilities, a dedicated CNC numerical control system began to emerge.
+This system, fundamentally a specialized small computer, is a dedicated numerical control system built upon a potent microprocessor, also recognized as a Central Processing Unit (CPU).
+Currently, numerical control systems of this architecture are widely utilized.
+In recent years, the CNC system has been evolving towards a PC-based approach.
+This CNC system, characterized by its openness, low cost, high reliability, and abundant software and hardware resources, signifies the future development trend of CNC systems.

 2. Development of CNC technology

-Since its emergence, CNC technology has roughly gone through two stages and six eras of development.
+Since its inception, CNC technology has broadly traversed two stages and six development eras.

-Stage 2: Computer Numerical Control (CNC) stage.
-With the development of computer technology and its penetration into the field of numerical control, at the end of the 1960s, a direct numerical control system (DNC), also known as a group control system, in which a computer directly controls multiple machine tools appeared successively; Computer numerical control system (abbreviated as CNC) in which the computer software program replaces the hardware wiring logic circuit.
-The development of this stage is currently considered to have roughly experienced three eras of development, namely, the fourth generation characterized by minicomputers started in 1970; the fifth generation started in 1974 with microprocessors as the core; the PC-based computer started in 1990 (PC-Based) the sixth generation.
+Stage 2: Computer Numerical Control (CNC) Stage With the advancement and integration of computer technology into the numerical control field, the late 1960s saw the emergence of a direct numerical control system (DNC), also known as a group control system, where a computer directly controlled multiple machine tools; and a Computer Numerical Control system (abbreviated as CNC), where computer software programs replaced the hardware wiring logic circuit.
+This stage is considered to have approximately undergone three development eras:

-The specific expression of the development of the above 6 generations of CNC machine tools is:
+The detailed progression of the above six generations of CNC machine tools is as follows:

-- In 1952, the electronic tube components were used to form the logic components of the numerical control system.
+- 1952: Electronic tube components were utilized to form the logic components of the numerical control system.

-- In 1965, the third-generation integrated circuit numerical control device appeared, which was not only small in size, low in power consumption, but also improved in reliability and further reduced in price, which promoted the development of the variety and output of CNC machine tools.
+- 1965: The third-generation integrated circuit numerical control device, which was compact, low-power, more reliable, and further reduced in price, facilitated the development of the variety and output of CNC machine tools.

-- At the end of the 1960s, a direct numerical control system (DNC), also known as a group control system, was successively controlled by a computer to directly control multiple machine tools.
-The fourth generation is characterized by mini-computerization.
+- Late 1960s: A direct numerical control system (DNC), also known as a group control system, controlled by a computer to directly manage multiple machine tools, marked the fourth generation, characterized by mini-computerization.

-- In 1974, a microcomputer numerical control device (MNC) using a microprocessor and semiconductor memory was successfully developed, which is the fifth generation numerical control system.
+- 1974: The successful development of a microcomputer numerical control device (MNC), utilizing a microprocessor and semiconductor memory, represented the fifth-generation numerical control system.

-- In the early 1980s, with the development of computer software and hardware technology, a numerical control device that can automatically program man-machine dialogue appeared; the numerical control device became more and more miniaturized and could be directly installed on the machine tool; the degree of automation of the numerical control machine tool Further improved, with automatic monitoring tool breakage and automatic detection of workpieces and other functions.
-In the late 1990s, the PC-Based intelligent numerical control system appeared, that is, the PC is the hardware part of the control system, and the NC software system is installed on the PC.
-This method is convenient for system maintenance and easy to implement.
-Networked Manufacturing.
+- Early 1980s: With the advancement of computer software and hardware technology, a numerical control device emerged that could automatically program man-machine dialogue; the numerical control device became increasingly miniaturized and could be directly installed on the machine tool; the automation level of the numerical control machine tool was further enhanced, with features like automatic monitoring tool breakage and automatic workpiece detection.
+In the late 1990s, the PC-Based intelligent numerical control system appeared, where the PC is the hardware part of the control system, and the NC software system is installed on the PC, facilitating system maintenance and enabling Networked Manufacturing.

 3. The emergence and development of CNC machine

-Machining using digital technology can be traced back to the 1940s and was realized by Parsons Corporation, a small aircraft industry contractor in the USA.
-When they manufacture the frame of the airplane and the rotor of the helicopter, they use the all-digital computer to process the data of the machining path of the wing, and take into account the influence of the tool diameter on the machining route, so that the machining accuracy reaches ±0.0381mm (±0.0015in), was the highest level at the time.
-In 1949, the company started joint research with the Massachusetts Institute of Technology (MIT), and successfully trial-produced the first three-coordinate CNC milling machine in 1952, which is the currently recognized symbol of CNC machine tools.
-This machine was an experimental machine, and by November 1954, on the basis of Parsons’ patent, the first industrial CNC machine was officially produced by the American Bendix Cooperation.
+Machining via digital technology dates back to the 1940s, pioneered by Parsons Corporation, a modest aircraft industry contractor in the USA.
+In manufacturing the airplane frame and helicopter rotor, they employed an all-digital computer to process data for the machining path of the wing, considering the tool diameter’s impact on the machining route, achieving a machining accuracy of ±0.0381mm (±0.0015in) – the highest level at the time.
+In 1949, the company initiated collaborative research with the Massachusetts Institute of Technology (MIT) and successfully trial-produced the first three-coordinate CNC milling machine in 1952, now recognized as a hallmark of CNC machine tools.
+This machine was experimental, and by November 1954, based on Parsons’ patent, the first industrial CNC machine was officially produced by American Bendix Cooperation.

-Since 1960, some other industrial countries, such as Germany and Japan, have successively developed, produced and used NC machine tools.
-The earliest NC machine tool that appeared and was used NC milling machine, because it can solve the curve or surface parts that are difficult to be performed by ordinary machine tools and need to be contoured.
-The early numerical control system used electronic tubes, which were bulky and high power consumption, so it was not popularized and used in other industries except in the military sector.
+Since 1960, other industrial nations, such as Germany and Japan, have sequentially developed, produced, and utilized NC machine tools.
+The earliest NC machine tool, an NC milling machine, was introduced and utilized because it could address curves or surface parts that were challenging for ordinary machine tools and required contouring.
+The early numerical control system utilized electronic tubes, which were bulky and consumed high power, limiting its popularization to the military sector.

-After 1960, point-controlled NC machine tools have developed rapidly.
-Because the numerical control system of point control is much simpler than the numerical control system of contour control, the numerical control milling machine, punching machine, and coordinate boring machine are developed in large quantities.
-According to statistics, 85% of the approximately 6,000 NC machine tools actually used by 1966 were point-controlled machine tools.
+Post-1960, point-controlled NC machine tools experienced rapid development.
+The numerical control system of point control, being much simpler than the contour control, led to the large-scale development of numerical control milling machines, punching machines, and coordinate boring machines.
+By 1966, 85% of the approximately 6,000 NC machine tools in actual use were point-controlled machine tools.

-The machining center is one of the bright spots in CNC machine tools.
-It has an automatic tool changer, which can realize the processing of workpieces in one clamping and multiple processes.
-It was originally developed by Keaney & Trecker Corp. in March 1959.
-This kind of machine tool is equipped with taps, drills, reamers, milling cutters, and other tools in the tool magazine automatically selects the tools according to the instructions of the punched paper tape, and installs the tools on the spindle to process the workpiece through the manipulator.
-It reduces the time for loading and unloading parts on the machine and the time for changing tools.
-Today, machining centers have become a very important variety in CNC machine tools.
-There are not only vertical, horizontal, and other boring and milling machining centers for machining box parts, but also turning centers and grinding centers for rotating integral parts. cutting center, etc.
+The machining center, a highlight in CNC machine tools, features an automatic tool changer, enabling the processing of workpieces in one clamping through multiple processes.
+Initially developed by Keaney & Trecker Corp. in March 1959, this machine tool automatically selects tools from the tool magazine according to punched paper tape instructions, installing them on the spindle to process the workpiece via a manipulator.
+It minimizes the time for parts loading/unloading and tool changing.
+Presently, machining centers have become a crucial variety in CNC machine tools, including not only vertical and horizontal boring and milling machining centers but also turning centers, grinding centers, and cutting centers for rotating integral parts.

-The early CNC system is a hardware-connected NC system, and its corresponding machine tool is called an NC machine tool.
-In the 1970s, the NC system entered the CNC era, and the CNC machine tools after that can be called CNC machine tools.
+The early CNC system, a hardware-connected NC system, corresponded to what was termed an NC machine tool.
+In the 1970s, the NC system transitioned into the CNC era, and subsequent CNC machine tools were dubbed as such.

-In 1967, the United Kingdom first connected several CNC machine tools into a flexible processing system, which is the so-called FMS.
-After that, the United States, Europe, Japan, etc. have also successively developed and applied.
+In 1967, the United Kingdom first integrated several CNC machine tools into a flexible processing system, known as FMS.
+Subsequently, the United States, Europe, Japan, and others also developed and applied it.

-In the 1980s, a flexible manufacturing cell (FMC) with 1 to 4 machining centers or turning centers as the main body, coupled with automatic workpiece loading and unloading and monitoring and inspection devices appeared in the world.
-This unit is low-investment, quick-acting, and can be left unattended for long periods of time alone or integrated into an FMS or higher-level integrated manufacturing system.
+In the 1980s, a flexible manufacturing cell (FMC), comprising 1 to 4 machining or turning centers and supplemented with automatic workpiece loading/unloading and monitoring and inspection devices, emerged globally.
+This unit, low-investment and quick-acting, can operate unattended for extended periods independently or be integrated into an FMS or a higher-level integrated manufacturing system.

-In the 1990s, the Computer Integrated Manufacturing System (CIMS), including market forecasting, production decision-making, product design and manufacturing and sales, was managed and controlled by computer integration.
-On the basis of and manufacturing technology, various isolated automation subsystems scattered in the product design and manufacturing process are organically integrated through computer technology to form an integration and intelligence suitable for multi-variety and small batch production to achieve overall benefits. manufacturing system.
+In the 1990s, the Computer Integrated Manufacturing System (CIMS), encompassing market forecasting, production decision-making, product design, manufacturing, and sales, was managed and controlled through computer integration.
+Based on manufacturing technology, various isolated automation subsystems dispersed in the product design and manufacturing process were organically integrated via computer technology, forming an integration and intelligence suitable for multi-variety and small-batch production to achieve overall benefits in the manufacturing system.

-To sum up, it can be seen that CNC machine tools have become one of the important components in the modern manufacturing production system, and it is also the basis for realizing computer-aided design (CAD), computer-aided manufacturing (CAM) and other modern manufacturing technologies.
+In conclusion, CNC machine tools have emerged as a crucial component in the modern manufacturing production system and serve as the foundation for realizing computer-aided design (CAD), computer-aided manufacturing (CAM), and other contemporary manufacturing technologies.